sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 az eventhubs namespace create --name sql-reference-test-ehns --resource-group sql-reference-test-rg -l westeurope --sku Standard
 ```

+This creates a 'Standard' tier eventhub namespace.

+*Note*: you need to have a 'Standard' tier eventhub namespace when you need more than one consumer group per event hub.

 ### get the RootManageSharedAccessKey of the eventhub namespace

 ```